timolingh/metabase_pg_docker/README.md

-# metabase-docker-compose :whale: <!-- omit in toc -->
+# metabase_pg_docker <!-- omit in toc -->
-This project aims to build a production ready docker-compose file for Metabase.

-> [PR](https://github.com/thiras/metabase-docker-compose/pulls) are welcome.
-Contributors should comply with [code of conduct](https://github.com/thiras/metabase-docker-compose/blob/master/CODE_OF_CONDUCT.md).
+This set up is verified to work.
+It configures an instance of Metabase with Postgres as an application database and launches it via `docker-compose`.
+It is pretty much a clone of:  https://github.com/thiras/metabase-docker-compose

 # Table of Contents <!-- omit in toc -->
 - [Prepering](#prepering)